realbucksavage/stargate/README.md

 # Stargate

-A lightweight, extendable, blazing fast reverse proxy load balancer.
+A lightweight, extendable, and blazing fast API Gateway

 ## Specs